The Apostle: Development

-Making The Apostle had been a longtime passion project for Robert Duvall, who first wrote the script in the 1984 but could not find a studio willing to produce it.
+Making The Apostle had been a longtime passion project for Duvall, who first wrote the script in 1984, but could not find a studio willing to produce it.
 Duvall's interest in playing a preacher stemmed from an experience he had in the 1960s visiting a small Pentecostal chapel in Arkansas while doing research for an off-Broadway play.
 Said Duvall, "There was a certain simplicity and understanding.
 And also the feeling of the folklore.
 Preaching is one of the great American art forms.
 The rhythm, the cadence.
 And nobody knows about it except the preachers themselves."
 After finding no interest from studios, he eventually decided to direct and finance the film himself.

 Filming

-The film was primarily shot in western Louisiana over a period seven weeks in the fall of 1996.
+The film was primarily shot in western Louisiana over a period of seven weeks in the fall of 1996.
 The fictional town of Bayou Boutte is actually a small town in Louisiana called Sunset.
 Some members of the supporting cast were actual churchgoers from the area.